nm-l2tp/debian/README.md

 ## Run-time generated files

+The following files located under `/var/run` assume `--localstatedir=/var` or `--runstatedir=/var/run` were supplied to the configure script at build time.

-* /var/run/nm-l2tp-xl2tpd-_UUID_.conf
+* /var/run/nm-l2tp-_UUID_/xl2tpd.conf
-* /var/run/nm-l2tp-ppp-options-_UUID_
+* /var/run/nm-l2tp-_UUID_/xl2tpd-control
-* /var/run/nm-l2tp-xl2tpd-control-_UUID_
+* /var/run/nm-l2tp-_UUID_/xl2tpd.pid
-* /var/run/nm-l2tp-xl2tpd-_UUID_.pid
+* /var/run/nm-l2tp-_UUID_/ppp-options
-* /var/run/nm-l2tp-ipsec-_UUID_.conf
+* /var/run/nm-l2tp-_UUID_/ipsec.conf
-* /etc/ipsec.d/nm-l2tp-ipsec-_UUID_.secrets
+* /etc/ipsec.d/ipsec.nm-l2tp.secrets

 where _UUID_ is the NetworkManager UUID for the VPN connection.

-NetworkManager-l2tp will append the following line to `/etc/ipsec.secrets` at run-time if the line is missing:
+If strongswan is being used, NetworkManager-l2tp will append the following line to `/etc/ipsec.secrets` at run-time if the line is missing:

-    include /etc/ipsec.d/*.secrets
+    include ipsec.d/ipsec.nm-l2tp.secrets

-The above files located under `/var/run` assume `--localstatedir=/var` or `--runstatedir=/var/run` were supplied to the configure script at build time.

 ## Debugging

+For Systemd based Linux distributions logging goes to the Systemd journal which can be viewed by issuing the following :

+    journalctl --unit=NetworkManager

+For non-Systemd based Linux distributions, view the appropriate system log file which is most likely located under `/var/log/`.

+### Increase Debugging Output

-Issue the following on the command line which will increase xl2tpd and pppd debugging, also the run-time generated config files will not be cleaned up after a VPN disconnection :
+To increase debugging output, issue the following on the command line, it will also prevent the run-time generated config files from being deleted after the VPN connection is disconnected :

 #### Debian and Ubuntu
     sudo killall -TERM nm-l2tp-service